AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/sync-person-to-sfdc.md

 >[!NOTE]
 >
->Only available when integrated with Salesforce.
+>Only available when integrated with [!DNL Salesforce].

 ## Overview {#overview}

-This flow step will insert Marketo-created people as leads into your Salesforce CRM.
+This flow step will insert Marketo-created people as leads into your [!DNL Salesforce] CRM.

 ![](assets/sync-person-to-sfdc.png)

 ## Usage {#usage}

-1. By default, this flow step will assign to lead owners based on the Salesforce auto-assignment rules.
+1. By default, this flow step will assign to lead owners based on the [!DNL Salesforce] auto-assignment rules.

    ![](assets/sync-person-to-sfdc.png)

    >[!TIP]
    >
-   >Salesforce requires that the person has Company and Last Name fields filled out.
+   >[!DNL Salesforce] requires that the person has Company and Last Name fields filled out.
 Otherwise, it will reject the lead record.

-1. You can set a specific Salesforce user or lead queue as the lead owner.
+1. You can set a specific [!DNL Salesforce] user or lead queue as the lead owner.

    ![](assets/sync-person-to-sfdc-2.png)

-   When using this flow step, the person is synced as a Salesforce lead immediately and does not need to wait for the regular sync.
+   When using this flow step, the person is synced as a [!DNL Salesforce] lead immediately and does not need to wait for the regular sync.

    >[!CAUTION]
    >
-   >Salesforce does not allow "Contacts" to be assigned to lead queues.
-In this case Marketo will create a duplicate "Lead" in Salesforce.
+   >[!DNL Salesforce] does not allow "Contacts" to be assigned to lead queues.
+In this case Marketo will create a duplicate "Lead" in [!DNL Salesforce].